dillonforrest/startup/_posts/2014-10-27-im-changing-my-idea.md

 Scratching your own itch has several advantages.

 One, you already know there's at least some sort of market for your idea.
-You yourself are at least one person who would have liked this product to exist.
+The market size is at least one: yourself.

 Two, you are more atuned to your customers.
 You have shared your customers' pain points.
+You are your own customer.
+This is a huge advantage, since the startup founder's primary job should be to understand the startup's customers.

 Three, you're more likely to be passionate about this problem.
 Startups are an arduous process.
 Passion fuels you through the slog.

 I'm certain not all companies are started by entrepreneurs scratching their own itches.
 In fact, I'd expect that most founders create companies not because they're scratching their own itch, but despite not scratching their own itch.
-In the end, you're stacking the cards more in your favor if you build a company for people like yourself.
+In the end, you're stacking the cards more in your favor if you build a company which scratches your own itch.

 ## Pursuing multiple ideas